PoliScore-us/poliscore/README.md

 PoliScore evaluates legislation along seven core dimensions of policy quality:

-1. **Problem Clarity \& Causal Validity**
+1. **Precision**
-   Does the bill clearly define the problem and target the relevant causal mechanisms?
+   Does the policy accurately diagnose the underlying issue and target the relevant causal mechanisms?

-2. **Evidence Base \& Empirical Support**
+2. **Evidence**
-   Is the intervention grounded in empirical research, historical precedent, or credible comparative data?
+   Is the proposed intervention supported by empirical research, historical precedent, or meaningful comparative data?

-3. **Implementation Feasibility**
+3. **Feasibility**
-   Can existing institutions realistically execute the mandates with available resources, logistics, and time?
+   Can existing institutions realistically execute the policy given resource, logistical, administrative, and temporal constraints?

-4. **Economic Efficiency \& Fiscal Sustainability**
-   Are resources used responsibly, with sustainable funding and acceptable economic distortions?

-5. **Distributional Impact \& Fairness**
+4. **Budget**
+   Does the policy use resources responsibly, minimize waste, and avoid unsustainable long-term obligations?

+5. **Fairness**
-   How are benefits and burdens distributed across groups, and are any imbalances defensible?
+   How are benefits and burdens distributed across populations, and does the policy unjustifiably disadvantage certain groups?

-6. **Governance Integrity \& Institutional Risk**
+6. **Governance**
-   Does the policy maintain transparency, accountability, and resilience while minimizing opportunities for abuse?
+   Does the policy maintain transparency, accountability, and resilience while minimizing opportunities for corruption or abuse?

-7. **Unintended Consequences \& Systemic Risk**
+7. **Risk**
-   Does the bill introduce fragility, perverse incentives, or cascading systemic risks?
+   Does the policy introduce fragility, perverse incentives, or cascading failures that undermine the intended outcomes?

 These dimensions are derived from work in political philosophy, welfare economics, institutional theory, governance studies, and systems thinking.

----

-## 📊 PoliBench: Benchmarking AI Policy Reasoning

-**PoliBench** operationalizes the PoliScore framework into a set of evaluation tasks for AI models.
-It focuses on whether a model can:

-- Identify unclear or mis-specified policy problems
-- Detect infeasible mandates and administrative overload
-- Recognize governance risks (e.g., concentrated power, weak oversight)
-- Reason about distributional effects and burden shifting
-- Anticipate unintended consequences and system-level fragility

-PoliBench is:

-- **Model-agnostic** – any LLM or policy analysis system can be evaluated against it
-- **Dimension-aligned** – tasks are grouped by the seven PoliScore pillars
-- **Reproducible** – designed so that results can be compared across models and over time

 ---